ericcwlaw/simple-proxy/README.md

 ## SSH security

 If you use this to expose your guest VM to the Internet, make sure you use certificate authentication and disable password authentication.

+If you are using Multipass, please create a new user and save the public key of the user in the "authorized_keys" file under the ".ssh" folder.
-You should also use SSH certificate of 4,096 bits for security reason.
+For security reason, please use certificate with RSA key length of 4,096 bits.

-If you are using Multipass, you can replace the original SSH certificate with a 4,096-bit certificate.

 ## Running this utility as a service